 Marketing Coordinator in Sydney.
-Previously grew a 52-studio tanning brand's audience to 23,700 followers and built their ambassador programme from scratch.
+Previously grew a 52-studio tanning brand's audience to 23k followers and built their ambassador program from scratch.

 Between May 2022 and February 2024, I was the sole Marketing Coordinator for Consol Tanning Limited, the UK's largest tanning studio chain.
 I was responsible for every piece of marketing the company put out.
 Here is what I delivered:

-I built the brand ambassador programme from nothing — identifying influencers, negotiating partnerships, coordinating photoshoots, and managing ongoing relationships.
-I wrote every email campaign, every SMS blast, every piece of website copy.
-I maintained the app content, ran the SEO, and managed the company helpline.
+I built the brand ambassador programme — identifying influencers, negotiating partnerships, coordinating photoshoots, and managing ongoing relationships.
+I wrote every email campaign, SMS, website copy.
+I maintained the app content, refreshed SEO, and managed the company helpline.

 I also served as direct support to the Managing Director — drafting speeches, handling internal communications, and managing confidential matters.
 When a client complained, I was the voice they heard from Head Office.